fabienbk/fontcutter/README.md

 FontCutter
 ==========

-A small HTML5 tool (hosted here: http://fontcutter.fbksoft.com) to easily generate Angel Code Font files (format [documentation here](http://www.angelcode.com/products/bmfont/doc/file_format.html)) for fixed-sized font sheets.
+A small HTML5 tool (hosted here: http://fontcutter.fbksoft.com for convenience, but you can just open index.html offline) to easily generate Angel Code Font files (format [documentation here](http://www.angelcode.com/products/bmfont/doc/file_format.html)) for fixed-sized font sheets.
 This format is used in many game frameworks, like libgdx and several Unity3D plugins, and probably many many other ones.

 ![screenshot](http://fbksoft.com/wp-content/uploads/2014/05/Sans-titre-1024x494.png)